NodePoint/DB-Cross-Ref/README.md

 Note that this relies on both files to have a maximum of one email per new line.
 <br>
-References to `Spotify-Account1.txt` and `000webhost.com.txt` already in the script are legitimate and left in as an example of how it should be used.
-The second file would be much larger than the first.
+References to `Spotify-Account1.txt` and `000webhost.com.txt` already in the script are legitimate and left in as an example.

 ## Disclaimer

 This is for educational and research purposes only.
-I am not responsible for misuse or damage caused by the program.
+I am not responsible for misuse or damage caused by the involvement of this program.

 ## Prerequisites